Welcome President Elects!

 Meet Our Incoming Rotary International President

-To learn more about Urchick, read her interview and vision statement, which outline her goals for Rotary.
+To learn more about de Camargo, read his interview and vision statement, which outline his goals for Rotary.